vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 *   Let's define the time bucket being of size *maxDelta* (a time span)
 * This way we only need the bucket of the event in stream 1 and the preceeding bucket.

 This is easy to see.
-The extreme case are as follow:
+The extreme cases are as follow:

 * The correlated event is happening at the same timestamp as the event in stream 1:  in this case we only need the time bucket of stream 1's event
 * The correlated event is happening *maxDelta* **before** the event in stream 1:  in this case, the event will be in the previous bucket